-According to a report by Statista, 2020 alone witnessed over 5.6 billion malware attacks from over 678 detected malware types.
+According to a report by Statista, we witnessed over 5.6 billion malware attacks from over 678 detected malware types in just one year.
 Most internet users have evolved to be smart enough to identify or be cautious about suspicious activities and phishing attempts.
 However, in many ways, cybersecurity is a cat-n-mouse game with the black- and white-hats engaging in a seemingly endless competition to be stealthier.
 This has inevitably led the latter to adopt the tactic of wrapping malware into seemingly harmless digital advertisements, which is, arguably, the lifeblood of the internet economy.

 What if malware was a click away via the ads we encounter every day?
 How can we tell if clicking an ad would wreak havoc on our devices and systems?